-Wi-Fi connectivity lets users remain electrically isolated from the device under test, or connect to a mobile platform, such as a car, where a cable connection is not an option.
-This combination of features makes OpenLogger a great choice for a wide range of applications, for example:
+Wi-Fi connectivity lets you remain electrically isolated from the device under test.
+It also lets you connect to a mobile platform, such as a car, where a cable connection is not an option.
+This combination of features makes OpenLogger a great choice for a wide range of applications.
+For example:

 Since OpenLogger is a flexible logger that doesn’t require a tethered connection and can be connected to virtually any analog sensor, the possible applications are truly endless.
 For example: